Companies to spend $342 bn on AI solutions in 2021: IDC

-New Delhi, Aug 7 (IANS) Worldwide revenues for the artificial intelligence (AI) market, including software, hardware and services, is estimated to grow 15.2 per cent (year-over-year) in 2021 to $341.8 billion, according to the International Data Corporation (IDC).
+New Delhi: Worldwide revenues for the artificial intelligence (AI) market, including software, hardware and services, is estimated to grow 15.2 per cent (year-over-year) in 2021 to $341.8 billion, according to the International Data Corporation (IDC).

 The market is forecast to accelerate further in 2022 with 18.8 per cent growth and remain on track to break the $500 billion mark by 2024.